Russian medical workers say coronavirus is ravaging their ranks. But hospital chiefs are silent.

-“Everyone is afraid of the head doctor,” the ICU doctor said, asking not to be identified out of concern of making her situation worse.
+“Everyone is afraid of the head doctor,” said the ICU doctor, who spoke on the condition of anonymity out of concern for making her situation worse.
 “A head doctor in a district hospital is like a czar.
 It’s rare that doctors speak up.”

 “I am under pressure from all sides,” she added.
 “It’s awful.
 We have such censorship we can’t say anything openly.”

-Allegations that Russian officials are covering up critical truths — such as infection rates for health-care workers — is the latest example of how need the need for public facts in the pandemic fight can often collide with authoritarian controls.
+Allegations that Russian officials are covering up critical truths — such as infection rates for health-care workers — is the latest example of how the need for public facts in the pandemic fight can often collide with authoritarian controls.

 For regional officials and hospital bosses in Russia, the reflexive response is to hide their failures to avoid controversy and potential dismissal, critics say.
-The perception of secrecy has frayed many Russians’ already-low trust of health authorities, and their skepticism of official information about the crisis.
+The perception of secrecy has frayed many Russians’ already low trust of health authorities and their skepticism of official information about the crisis.

 Quandary for Putin

-It also comes as Russian President Vladimir Putin seeks to boost his legitimacy after ditching the two-term limit on presidential office.
-A nationwide vote on potentially extending Putin’s rule until the 2030s had to be postponed because of the virus.
+It also comes as Russian President Vladimir Putin seeks to boost his legitimacy after ditching the two-term limit on the presidential office.
+A nationwide vote on potentially extending Putin’s rule until the 2030s had to be postponed because of the pandemic.

 Local authorities and hospital chiefs have played down the shortages of protective gear, even as more doctors and nurses fall ill and Russia dispatched massive amounts of equipment to the United States, Italy, Serbia and other countries.
-Russia’s infections reached 52,763 cases Tuesday with 456 reported deaths.
+Russia’s infections reached nearly 58,000 cases Wednesday with 513 reported deaths.

 A March poll by independent opinion pollster Levada Center showed that 59 percent of Russians did not believe or only partly believed official information about the virus, and 48 percent did not believe the health system was ready for the pandemic.

-Russian authorities have not detailed the number of medical workers who were infected with covid-19 or died.
+Russian authorities have not detailed the number of medical workers who were infected or died of covid-19, the disease the novel coronavirus causes.

 But Russia’s deputy prime minister, Tatyana Golikova, said Monday that most of Russia’s 285 super-spreader hot spots were hospitals and clinics.